-Consistent with the treatment in 2014, the \$14 million reduction booked in the second quarter of 2019, along with future impacts associated with this decision, will not be included in adjusted earnings.
+Consistent with the treatment in 2014, the \$17 million reduction recognized in 2019 year-to-date, along with future impacts associated with this decision, will be excluded in adjusted earnings.

 5. REVENUES

 The Company disaggregates revenues from contracts with customers based on the revenue streams of the operating segments.